-HOMEWORK HELP - Grades 2-5
+HOMEWORK HELP Grades 2-5

 Based on your child’s specific homework schedule during the school year you may change your ED homework schedule.
 Contact the ED office, if necessary.

-IMAGINATIVE FREE PLAY - Grades 1-3
+IMAGINARY PLAY Grades 1-3

-iPad - Grades 1-5
+iPAD Grades 1-5

 The Internet poses a unique challenge for both parents and teachers.
 There are two top priorities for both - keeping children safe and encouraging student achievement.
 The MTW after school computer program crafts a balance between safe and smart Internet game usage.
 Students are encouraged to explore appropriately and follow specific usage rules.
 It is important for parents to realize that children have worked hard all day in school and are ready to unwind, socialize and have fun with technology.
 They are engaged in the games and are gaining a solid foundation of basic electronic skills while their imaginations are ignited.

 strategies and try to achieve their personal best.
 Not only do they increase their cognitive skills, they increase their confidence and feel heightened self-esteem in a non-competitive atmosphere.
 When they play and enjoy computer games at MTW after school, our kids are learning Electronic Literacy – active learning that will prepare them for the challenges of the future.

-JUST DANCE - Grade 1-3
+JUST DANCE & KARAOKE Grade 1-3

 Just Dance is a fun rhythm game series that allows you to burn calories, stay fit and enjoy a fun work-out while having a blast to your favorite songs.
 Step to the beat and learn real-life dance moves from music spanning the 80s, 90s, Disco, Rock, and much more.
 Players of this game can polish their ability to mimic the on-screen dancers performing choreography to a chosen song.
-Join the club and become a JUST DANCER today!

-KARATE - Grades 1-5
+KARATE Grades 1-5

-KINDERGARTEN ACTIVITIES - Grade K
+KINDERGARTEN ACTIVITIES Grade K

-Kindergarten children will stay together during the 1st semester engaged in a variety of developmentally appropriate activities designed to strengthen their social/emotional growth as well as their fine and gross motor skills.
+Kindergarten children will stay together during the first semester engaged in a variety of developmentally appropriate activities designed to strengthen their social/emotional growth as well as their fine and gross motor skills.
 A warm and nurturing environment will be created to facilitate their transition into the after school program.
-At 3:00 children will play while the older children have their snack in the cafeteria.
+At 3:00 children will play in the yard (weather permitting) while the older children have their snack in the cafeteria.
 As the older children go to their activities, the Kindergarteners will transition to have their snack in the cafeteria.
 When snack is finished the children will spend the remainder of the afternoon enjoying various activities such as story time, arts and crafts, blocks, cooking, play dough, water table, dramatic play, music, movement and free choice.

-MATH OLYMPIAD - Grades 4-5
+MATH OLYMPIAD Grades 3-5

 Are you creative?
 Do you love the thrill of meeting challenges?
 Do you love math?
 If so, join Math Olympiad where you will be challenged to solve math problems and practice math strategies.
 Most importantly, you will develop mathematical flexibility and intuition, which will lead to your success!
 Come share this experience with peers who love math just like you!

-PRE-K ACTIVITIES - Grade Pre-K
+PRE-K ACTIVITIES Grade Pre-K

-QUIET LIBRARY TIME - Grades 2-5
+Not so QUIET LIBRARY TIME Grades 2-5

 Children will have down time reading, drawing and working on computers, etc.

-SOCCER - Grades 1-5
+SOCCER Grades 1-5

 Children will learn the basic skills of the game as they play in a fun environment.
 Children should always wear gym shoes and loose fitting clothing for easy movement.

-STEP DANCE CLUB - Grades 1-5
+STEP DANCE CLUB Grades 1-5

 Step (also known as Step Dance) draws from elements of African dance, tap, hip-hop, break dance and marching.
 Beats are made with hands, feet, voice and any other objects blending together to form one cohesive unit of rhythm.

-STRATEGY GAMES & SUMMONERS WAR / Grades 4-5
+STRATEGY GAMES Grades 3-5

-Children will strengthen their higher order thinking skills playing various strategy games including the card game, Summoners War.
-They will take on the role of Summoner and play the fastpaced, action-packed card game for 2-4 players.
+Children will strengthen their higher order thinking skills playing various strategy games including the card game, Summoners’War.
+They will take on the role of Summoners and play the fastpaced, action-packed card game for 2-4 players.
 They will wield terrible magic on the battlefield, freeze their foes in place, drain their enemies of power and summon hordes or warriors onto the battlefield.
 The Summoner must combine their might with clever tactics to defeat their enemy.

-VIOLIN - Grades 2-5
+* VIOLIN or CELLO Grades 2-5

 o Learn about and play orchestral music

 o Work with YOSL musicians and other special guests

 o Learn to read, compose, conduct, and improvise music

-YARD - Grades 1-5
+YARD Grades 1-5